The Missing Mental Health Link to Climate Change and Migration

 This set of challenges will be unlike any other, and we ought to have a plan to confront it.
 Adaptation assessments like Climate Change and Health Vulnerability and Adaptation Assessments (CCHVAAs) can help countries understand what opportunities and resources they have to address climate change and what the concerns will be moving forward (5,3).
 Public support could be critical to ensuring that these plans are developed and followed in each country.
 Passionate citizens should be encouraged to get in touch with their political representatives about this issue where possible and encourage others to do the same.

-Nathan Ruhde and Ryan Ruhde
+This article was written by Nathan Ruhde and Ryan Ruhde.

 Nathan's LinkedIn and Ryan's Twitter